-- The items of information or data elements that will be shared. - The participating agencies. - A description of how the information shared will be used by the mental health multidisciplinary personnel team only for intended purposes. - The information retention schedule that participating agencies shall follow. - A requirement that no confidential information or writings be disclosed to persons who are not members of the multidisciplinary personnel team, except to the extent required or permitted under applicable law. - A requirement that participating agencies develop uniform written policies and procedures that include security and privacy awareness training for employees who will have access to information pursuant to this protocol. - A requirement that all persons who have access to information shared by participating agencies sign a confidentiality statement that includes, at a minimum, general use, security safeguards, acceptable use, and enforcement policies. - A requirement that participating agencies employ security controls that meet applicable federal and state standards, including reasonable administrative, technical, and physical safeguards to ensure data confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.

-A requirement that participating agencies take reasonable steps to ensure information is complete, accurate, and up to date to the extent necessary for the agency's intended purposes and that the information has not been altered or destroyed in an unauthorized manner.
+- The items of information or data elements that will be shared. - The participating agencies. - A description of how the information shared will be used by the mental health multidisciplinary personnel team only for intended purposes. - The information retention schedule that a participating agency must follow. - A requirement that no confidential information or writings be disclosed to a person who is not a member of the multidisciplinary personnel team, except to the extent required or permitted under applicable law. - A requirement that a participating agency develop uniform written policies and procedures that include security and privacy awareness training for employees who will have access to information pursuant to this protocol. - A requirement that all persons who have access to information shared by a participating agency sign a confidentiality statement that includes, at a minimum, general use, security safeguards, acceptable use, and enforcement policies. - A requirement that a participating agency employ security controls that meet applicable federal and state standards, including reasonable administrative, technical, and physical safeguards to ensure data confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure. - A requirement that participating agencies take reasonable steps to ensure information is complete, accurate, and up to date to the extent necessary for the agency's intended purposes and that the information has not been altered or destroyed in an unauthorized manner.